 Laboratory signatures of the case of $\Phi$ decaying to leptons generally relate to sterile neutrino searches in the mass range of $O(0.1-10)$ GeV, which are being conducted at a range of experiments such as DUNE, SHiP, FASER et al. \cite{sterilenubounds, Bolton:2019pcu,FASER:2018eoc,Ballett:2019bgd,T2K:2019jwa,Drewes:2018gkc,Barouki:2022bkt}.

 \textit{(B) $\Phi$ decay to baryons.}\\ A simple renormalizable model in this case includes: \beq \mathcal{L}\supset y_\chi\phi_\chi\chi\chi+g_i\chi\bar{u}_i\varphi+\lambda_{ij}\varphi d_i d_j +{\rm h.c.} \eeq where $\chi$ is a singlet Majorana fermion, $\varphi$ is an up-type diquark scalar, and the flavor indices $i,~j=1,2,3$ in down-type quark combination $d_i d_j$ should be antisymmetric.
-This type of model finds its close analogy in supersymmetric theories, in particular, $\chi$ may relate to neutralino or singlino \cite{Cui:2012jh}, $\varphi$ an up-type squark, $\lambda_{ij}$ as UDD type of R-parity violating (RPV) coupling.
-Therefore, existing searches for RPV SUSY may lead to constraints on masses and couplings that we consider here.
-The LHC constraints on the colored particle $\phi$ depend on whether it resembles the first two generations of squark or stop, and depends on whether RPV decay $\phi\rightarrow dd$ or R-parity conserving decay $\phi\rightarrow u\chi$ dominates (assuming $\chi$ reveals itself as MET) \cite{Karmakar:2023mhr, CMS:2018mts, CMS:2021beq, ATLAS:2020syg}.
+This type of model finds its close analogy in supersymmetric theories.
+In particular, $\chi$ may relate to a neutralino or singlino \cite{Cui:2012jh}, $\varphi$ to an up-type squark, and $\lambda_{ij}$ to a UDD-type R-parity-violating (RPV) coupling.
+Therefore, existing searches for RPV SUSY may lead to constraints on masses and couplings that we consider in this context.
+The LHC constraints on the colored particle $\phi$ depend on whether it resembles the first two generations of squark or stop, and depend on whether RPV decay $\phi\rightarrow dd$ or R-parity conserving decay $\phi\rightarrow u\chi$ dominates (assuming $\chi$ reveals itself as MET) \cite{Karmakar:2023mhr, CMS:2018mts, CMS:2021beq, ATLAS:2020syg}.
 In any case, generally, $m_\varphi\gtrsim $1 TeV is the ballpark of the current LHC constraints, which we will use for our estimates.
-This constraint determines that in the parameter range of our interest where $m_\chi\sim O(1-10)$ GeV, $\chi$ decays proceeds with 3-body channel $\chi\rightarrow udd$.
+This constraint determines that in the parameter range of our interest, where $m_\chi\sim O(1-10)$ GeV, $\chi$ decays proceed with the 3-body channel $\chi\rightarrow udd$.
 For simplicity, we assume $g_i\sim1$.
 B-violating coupling $\lambda_{ij}$ is subject to various constraints by laboratory searches at the intensity frontier.
 This model does not involve L-violation and does not induce proton decay, which usually introduces constraints on B-violating couplings \cite{Arnold:2012sd}.
 Due to the antisymmetry in $i,~j$, $n$-$\bar{n}$ constraint is rather weak, while di-nucleon decay $pp\rightarrow K^+K^+$ provides the strongest bound \cite{Goity:1994dq, Barbier:2004ez} of $\lambda_{12}\lesssim10^{-6}$, for $m_\varphi\sim$ TeV, $m_\chi\sim$ O(GeV).
-However, the bound is relaxed for heavy flavor quarks, e.g. $\lambda_{23}\lesssim 1$.
+However, the bound is relaxed for heavy flavor quarks, e.g., $\lambda_{23}\lesssim 1$.